Find Affordable College Courses

 $16,806 Average Tuition & Fees

-Louisiana Tech University landed the #14 spot in the 2023 rankings for the best value architecture and related services programs.
+With a ranking of #14, Louisiana Tech University did quite well on this year’s best value schools for architecture and related services students.
 Located in the town of Ruston, Louisiana Tech is a public school with a fairly large student population.

 Louisiana Tech undergraduate students pay an average of $16,806 in tuition and fees each year.
 Architecture & Related Services majors at Louisiana Tech take out an average of $24,050 in student loans while working on their egree.

-Read full report on Architecture & Related Services at Louisiana Tech University
+Full Architecture & Related Services at Louisiana Tech University Report

-With a ranking of #15, University of Nebraska - Lincoln did quite well on this year’s best value schools for architecture and related services students.
-UNL is a very large public school located in the city of Lincoln.
+University of Nebraska - Lincoln did quite well in this year’s ranking of the best value schools for architecture and related services students.
+It came in at #15 on the list.
+UNL is a fairly large public school located in the city of Lincoln.

-Out-of-state tuition fees for undergraduate students at UNL are $26,720 per year.
+UNL undergraduate students pay an average of $26,720 in tuition and fees each year.
 The average amount in student loans that architecture and related services majors at UNL take out is $25,708.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $358.

 UNL excels when it comes to quality.
 It’s ranked in the top 10% of all schools on our Best Architecture/Urban Planning Schools list.